 <add key="gMSAImporterEnabled" value="false" />

-Please be sure to run at least CoreView Hybrid Connector version 1.0.6 to support gMSA configuration.
+Ensure you are using at least version 1.0.6 of the CoreView Hybrid Connector to support gMSA configuration.